-- As a Tableau Server admin or Tableau Online site admin, you can create, query, update, and delete Tableau connected apps configured for your site.
+- As a Tableau Server admin or Tableau Cloud site admin, you can create, query, update, and delete Tableau connected apps configured for your site.
 For more information, see Connected App Methods.

 - The publish data source(Link opens in a new window) method now supports multi table data created using the Hyper API, as long as there is a single fact table containing the foreign key for each of the other tables in the extract.